 Jewish autonomous region overview

-The population of Jewish autonomous region is about 173,000 (2012) on the territory of 36,266 sq. km.
+The population of the Jewish autonomous region is about 166,000 (2015), the area - 36,266 sq. km.

-Jewish autonomous region history
+Jewish autonomous oblast history

 Jewish autonomous region nature

-Jewish autonomous region features
+Jewish autonomous region landscape

-The climate of the region is of monsoon type.
-Winters are cold with little snow (average temperature in January is from -21 degrees Celsius in the south to -26 degrees C in the mountains), summers are warm and humid.
+Due to its natural and climatic conditions, this region belongs to one of the most favorable places to live in the Far East of Russia.
+The climate is temperate, monsoon.
+Winters are with little snow and cold (the average temperature in January ranges from -19 degrees Celsius in the extreme south to -25 degrees Celsius in the mountains), summers are warm and humid.

-Jewish autonomous region resources
+Jewish autonomous region resources and economy